Pat-I/OpenGrade3D/README.md

 To switch from grade mode to survey mode press the the bottom task bar Only points with an RTK fix (or float if selected) will be added.

+New:
+Click on "Add pts from AOG elevation" and it will try to open the "elevation.txt" file from AOG that you have put in the OG field folder.
+This will create an .Ags file (without boundary but still usable in Optisurface)

 In survey mode a Survey.ags is created in the field folder at the end of the survey

+Design Tips:

 Currently points with code (in this order) MB, 2SUBZONE1 (to9)(name it SUBZONE1 (to 9) in optisurface), 2PER, 3GRD the design file (.agd) will be added OpenGrade3D

-Right now it is recommanded to select 0 deg for the "export grid heading" when creating the .agd file(in the last step after saving the file)
+On the last version you should be able to use any heading for the "export grid heading" when creating the .agd file(in the last step after saving the file)

 Gradding Mode: